 Discrimination and Harassment Resolution Process

-Persons connected with the University of Michigan who believe they have experienced discrimination, harassment, or retaliation may bring their concerns to the Office of Institutional Equity.
+Persons connected with the University of Michigan who believe they have experienced discrimination, harassment, or retaliation may bring their concerns to the Office for Institutional Equity.
 A member of the OIE staff is available to provide an overview of the applicable resolution process.
 OIE remains a neutral third-party in all processes associated with the resolution of a discrimination complaint.
 There are a variety of available options to address

 Allegations of Discrimination, Harassment and/or Retaliation

 - Investigation Process.
-The Office of Institutional Equity will determine the most effective method of investigating the concerns raised by the Complainant.
+The Office for Institutional Equity will determine the most effective method of investigating the concerns raised by the Complainant.
 In most cases, this will involve conducting a thorough fact-finding investigation, which includes meeting with the Complainant, Respondent, pertinent witnesses, and reviewing and analyzing relevant documents as they relate to each allegation of the complaint.
 The Investigator will seek to complete his or her investigation promptly.
 Occasionally, a different or less formal response to the complaint may be warranted.
-Although the Office of Institutional Equity may deviate from these guidelines, it will still respond to the complaint in a prompt, thorough and effective manner that is procedurally fair.
+Although the Office for Institutional Equity may deviate from these guidelines, it will still respond to the complaint in a prompt, thorough and effective manner that is procedurally fair.

 - Investigation Report.
 When a formal investigation is conducted, the Investigator will prepare a written report at the conclusion of the investigation.
-The Complainant and Respondent will be given an opportunity to review a draft of a summary of their respective statements and given ten (10) days to submit comments on that draft summary to the Investigator.
+The Complainant and Respondent will be given an opportunity to review a draft of a summary of their respective statements and given five (5) days to submit comments on that draft summary to the Investigator.
 The Investigator will address factual inaccuracies and misunderstandings, supported by evidence, identified by either party.

-Following the receipt of any comments submitted, or after the ten (10) day comment period has lapsed without comment, the Investigator will make a determination regarding the merit of the allegations.
+Following the receipt of any comments submitted, or after the five (5) day comment period has lapsed without comment, the Investigator will make a determination regarding the merit of the allegations.
 The Investigator’s written report will contain (1) a summary of the Complainant’s relevant allegations, (2) a summary of the Respondent’s relevant statements in response to the allegations, (3) a description of the relevant information provided by witnesses or obtained from documents including comments submitted in response to the draft report, and (4) the Investigator’s analysis and findings.

 The Investigation Report will be provided to the Complainant, the Respondent and the appropriate supervisor.
 A copy of the investigation report will be provided to OIE if the Investigator is not from OIE, the appropriate Human Resources Office, unit Human Resources Representative and other pertinent University officials as necessary to ensure proper resolution and follow-up regarding the matter.
 The Investigator’s involvement in the matter concludes when the investigation report is issued.